evalancaster/handson-2021-version-control/text/07_Basic_Branching_and_Merging.md

 information you need to help resolve the merge.

-Files with conflicts are marked specially in the index, so until you resolve the problem and update the index, linkgit:git-commit[1] will
+Files with conflicts are marked specially in the index, so until you resolve the problem and update the index, [git commit](https://git-scm.com/docs/git-commit) will
 fail:

     $ git commit
     file.txt: needs merge

-Also, linkgit:git-status[1] will list those files as "unmerged", and the files with conflicts will have conflict markers added, like this:
+Also, [git status](https://git-scm.com/docs/git-status) will list those files as "unmerged", and the files with conflicts will have conflict markers added, like this:

     <<<<<<< HEAD:file.txt